 Graffiti Street Art

 A surprise element I found while exploring the Hauz Khas complex.
 Looking out my way for the lake, I stumbled upon the marvelous hidden graffiti.
 Apart from Lodhi complex, the street art from Hauz Khas complex is now my favorite from Delhi.
 The perpendicular wall with graffiti is tricky to photograph.
 At least 100 feet wall might need a great photography angle or a DSLR to capture it in a single frame.
 I found various bikes parked there blocking my way to capture the art, but even with those in the picture, the photographs are mind-boggling.
 I am always the person behind the camera but if you would like to picture yourself, don’t hesitate to ask someone to click you.
 Or best, visit the place with your friends.
 I even feel while crossing the metal railings to get a close-up of the art, don’t be like me 😉

 Hauz Khas Village

 Don’t confuse yourself with the term village, Hauz Khas Village is one of the hippest places in Delhi with upcoming restaurants here.
 Let it be the famous La’opera bakery or an Indian restaurant, you will find everything here.
 Some of the restaurants also offer lake views.
 On my last visit to the Hauz Khas Village, I tried the blueberry cake from La’opera, and I can say you can give it a try.

 How to Reach Hauz Khas Fort

-Hauz Khas Fort is located in South Delhi in one of the prime locations in Delhi.
-The fort is located in the residential complex and even a walk from nearby in a nice weather will be a memorable one.
+Hauz Khas Fort in South Delhi is one of the prime locations in Delhi.
+The fort is in the residential complex and even a walk from nearby in a nice weather will be a memorable one.

-- Metro – Hauz Khas metro is the closest station to the fort located at approximately 2 km.
+- Metro – Hauz Khas metro is the closest station to the fort at about 2 km.
 From Hauz Khas metro, an autorickshaw is the best way to reach the fort.
 One can opt for an auto rickshaw and they charge no more than 50 INR but can bargain till as low as 30 INR.